jhnienhuis/GlobalDeltaChange/readme.rst

     adds identifiers from the new WWF HydroATLAS, HydroBasins, and HydroRIVERS datasets

 (8) add_names_to_deltas.m
     Uses FAO data to find river names for deltas, where available.
+Needs updating.

 Supplemental functions
 **********